Articulate Localization: Translating Updates to Your Course

 Articulate Localization isn't available yet for public purchase.
 Contact us if you'd like to learn more about this product.

 With our current translation workflow, your source course must be final before you translate it into other languages.
 However, we know that sometimes you may need to add a slide, lesson, or block or otherwise modify the original course after completing the translation-validation process.
-In those cases, retranslations of the same course into the same languages are free if done within the same billing period, but the validations won’t be preserved.
+In those cases, retranslations of the same course into the same languages are free if done within the same billing period, but the validations may not be preserved.

 Update Your Rise 360 Course